TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 In this area there is a large concentration on best and worst-case execution times of real-time systems.

 ### Execution Time Testing
-Execution time testing involves attempting to find the worst-case execution time (WCET) or the best-case execution time (BCET) of a system in order to determine whether it is compliant with its timing constraints.
+Execution time testing involves attempts to find the worst-case execution time (WCET) or the best-case execution time (BCET) of a system in order to determine whether it is compliant with its timing constraints.

 #### Static analysis
 Static analysis can be used to derive WCET and BCET.
 This is done by examining the possible execution paths and modelling timing behaviour at the hardware level.